shiva-chid/mod3Galoisimage/README.md

 # mod-3 Galois image of abelian surfaces
 This directory has code associated with the paper [Computing the mod-3 Galois image of a principally polarized abelian surface over the rationals](https://arxiv.org/abs/2502.02044)

 The main function is called `mod3Galoisimage`.
-It takes a genus 2 curve over Q as input and returns the image of the mod-3 Galois representation, coming from the Galois action on the three-torsion points Jac(C)[3] of the Jacobian, as a subgroup H of GSp(4,Z/3) upto conjugacy.
+It takes a genus 2 curve over Q as input and returns the image of the mod-3 Galois representation, coming from the Galois action on the 3-torsion points Jac(C)[3] of the Jacobian, as a subgroup H of GSp(4,Z/3) upto conjugacy.

 If calling this function for multiple curves, it is better to pre-compute data about the subgroup lattice of GSp(4,Z/3).
 This is done using the intrinsics `GSpConjugacyClasses`, `GSpConjugacyClassSigns` and `GSpLattice`.
 This data is passed as input to the main function through optional parameters.
 See the file `examples.m` for how to.